kuzzleio/kuzzle/doc/2/guides/main-concepts/5-authentication/index.md

 This action requires the name of the strategy to be used as well as any information necessary for this strategy.

-When authentication is successful, Kuzzle returns an authentication token.
+When authentication is successful, **Kuzzle returns an authentication token**.
 This token has a validity of 2 hours by default, then it will be necessary to refresh it or to ask for a new one.

 ::: info
 It is possible to request a token authentication valid for more than 2 hours with the argument `expiresIn`.